AetherDAO-Repositories/AetherDAO-Documents/whitepaper.md

 This results in the DAO always purchasing Aether tokens off of the market at a price that is condusive to the DAO continuing its operation.
 Additionally bonding is limited to when the DAO is at a positive collateralization rate, further preventing dangerous capital expansion.

+## DAO Stability: Purchase of LP Tokens
+A rate of collateralization will be set in the governance module for the purchasing of Aether lp tokens by the DAO.
+For example, 130% over-collaterlization in order to execute purchase orders.

+This part is relatively straight forward, whenever the DAOs collateral ratio is above 130%, we will purchase Aether tokens off of the market and convert them into Aether lp tokens, this creates a sell pressure above this collateralization rate, but deepens the liquidity pool of the DAO.
+These tokens are not sold by policy and are intended to increase deep liquidity.
+These tokens can be sold off by the DAO using a standard proposal under the Agora architecture.

 ## DAO Profit: DeFi
 At the most basic level, the DAO will profit from having it's treasury contents staked to a pool that can be decided upon by the DAO.
 In addition to this, the DAO will seek to maximize yield and do so in a way that maximizes security of members - DeFi will be integrated directly where possible as opposed to leveraging multi-sigs.